-We estimate that the aggregate percentage impact of foreign currency exchange rates on our operating income during fiscal 2020 was similar to that disclosed for revenue for each geographic market.
-The reduction in travel costs during fiscal 2020 had a favorable impact on operating income.
-The commentary below provides insight into other factors affecting geographic market performance and operating income for fiscal 2020 compared with fiscal 2019:
+We estimate that the aggregate percentage impact of foreign currency exchange rates on our operating income during fiscal 2023 was similar to that disclosed for revenue for each geographic market.
+In addition, during fiscal 2023 each geographic market's operating income was unfavorably impacted by business optimization costs.
+The commentary below provides insight into other factors affecting geographic market performance and operating income, including the impact of foreign currency exchange rates where significant for fiscal 2023 compared with fiscal 2022: